.

 Where goods are offered for retail sale, the selling price and - where appropriate - the unit price (for example, 65p per 100 g) must be given to consumers in writing (including prices in catalogues, shops and online).
 Small shops that have a retail area of less than 280 m² do not need to display a unit price.

-When selling to the general public, all pricing information must be clearly legible, unambiguous, easily identifiable, in sterling, and inclusive of VAT and any additional taxes.
+When selling to the general public, all pricing information must be clearly legible, displayed using a font which is clear and of a reasonable size, unambiguous, easily identifiable, in sterling, and inclusive of VAT and any additional taxes.

 Pricing information must be given close to the goods, or in the case of distance contracts (for example, online or mail order sales) and advertisements, close to a picture or written description of the goods.
 In relation to sales by telephone, price indications must be clearly audible and linked to the subject of the transaction.